tonytins/greyvanguard/README.md

 ![](./resources/gb-boxart.png)

-Felix Green is a homebrew RPG for the Game Boy created in GB Studio.
+Felix Green is a RPG game for the Game Boy created in GB Studio.

 ## Premise

-Felix Green is a story about the titular character that becomes cyborg after losing his arm and eye in a car accident whom is soon approached​ by the military as they seem as a valuable asset.
+Felix's arm and eye were replaced with cybernetics after he barely survives a car accident.
+Just as he about to settle down from the trauma, he is approached by the military who see him as a valuable asset.

 ## License

-I license this project under the Artistic-2.0 - see [LICENSE](LICENSE) for details.
+I license this project under the Artistic-2.0 license - see [LICENSE](LICENSE) for details.